 What if I decide not to complete a session?

 Registration at our studio is on a per-session basis, and by enrolling, students are committing to attend and pay for the whole session.
 If a student cancels before the first day of class, we will offer a full refund or credit towards other classes, minus a $30 administrative fee.
 PLEASE NOTE: no refunds or credits will be given after the first class of a session.

 Even if the school district declares a snow day, we will continue to run class if at all possible, so at least those who live close by can still attend if safe to do so.
 If we have cancelled class due to weather-related events, we will email you and text you (please make sure we have an up-to-date cell phone number on file).
 We are unable to offer refunds for snow days, but students may be able to make up missed classes during the session (see above for makeup class info).

 What if the studio cancels classes?

 If the studio cancels a class for reasons not related to weather, we will endeavour to offer a makeup class within the session for the affected students.

 Can I stay and watch my child take class?

 We welcome adults and caregivers!
 However, our space is small and things can get crowded pretty quickly if folks stick around to watch class every time.
 Also, having spectators can sometimes throw kids off their game.
-We recommend that parents drop their kids off and then come back in to watch the last few minutes of class if they'd like to see how it's going.
+We recommend that carers drop their kids off and then come back in to watch the last few minutes of class if they'd like to see how it's going.
 We also have an Open Studio week at the end of January, where caregivers are invited to watch a whole class.
-Keep in mind that, even if you are in the studio during class time, the teacher is in charge of discipline and instruction, and we ask that parents not communicate with their children from the sidelines during class, except in an emergency.
+Keep in mind that, even if you are at the studio during class time, the teacher is in charge of discipline and instruction, and we ask that parents not communicate with their children from the sidelines during class, except in an emergency.